john1405/NewsApp/README.md

 I used the API of NewsApi.org and the UI is very user-friendly developed in FLUTTER.

-    1:-  Users also see the news according to their 2:- category
-    3:- There are lots of categories of news.
+            1:-  Users also see the news according to their category 2:-  There are lots of categories of news.
-    4:-  Users also see the photo in the post box
+            3:-  Users also see the photo in the post box

 You can also check the API https://newsapi.org/  .